Playerunknown’s Battlegrounds guide: tips and tricks to win

 Healing in PUBG isn’t as straightforward as it first might seem.
 There are a couple of items that can be exploited to effectively maximise the amount of health you get back, or to simply help boost your base attributes to give you an edge during combat.

 Bandages may not seem very important to the uninitiated survivor.
 They don’t heal for all that much, it takes longer to get any actual healing out of them in the first place, and the healing they do provide isn’t immediately applied like it is with first aids and med kits.
-However, these inconspicuous plasters are the most common healing item in the game, and you can actually stretch more health out of each bandage if you’re willing to take the time.
-Many people make the mistake of consuming bandages in quick succession one after the other.
-If you do this, you effectively remove anywhere between one to two thirds of the potential health gain per bandage.
-Instead of cramming a handful of medical supplies into your mouth all at once, what you should do is apply the first bandage, and then wait until it ticks for the third time before applying the next.
-This way you will get the full amount of healing from each use.
+However, these inconspicuous plasters are the most common healing item in the game, and you can actually stretch more health out of each bandage You can stack each application of bandages to get the most out of them.

 You may also find items known as boosts on your travels.
 These items, consisting of painkillers, energy drinks, and the elusive adrenaline shot are all supplements that play an important role when trying to heal back to full health, as every other healing item (excluding the med kit) can only heal you up to 75% maximum.
 Boosts provide the rest of the difference in the form of healing over time, but they also have another lesser known property.
 Depending on how many boosts you use, you can actually increase the healing amount per second, as well as your base run speed.
 These boosts are tracked with the boost bar, which is represented as four bars found just above your health bar.
 The bonuses from each level, researched by YouTuber MagnumDopus, shows the effects are as follows: